PlanQK/planqk-platform-samples/coding-templates/python/dwave-hello-service/README.md

 # PlanQK D-Wave Service: A Hello World Example

-This example is prepare to run on the PlanQK Platform.
+This example is prepared to be run on the PlanQK Platform.
 This means, the program code does not contain any authentication credentials such as D-Wave Leap access tokens.
 So, if you try to run the program in your IDE or from command-line it will fail with the error `API token not defined`.
 You could try it by yourself using the following code: